 The group also filed amicus briefs before the Supreme Court in First Amendment cases, including Watchtower Bible and Tract Society v.
 Village of Stratton (2002), which affirmed the rights of Jehovah’s Witnesses to make door-to-door solicitations without a permit.

-EPIC remains active in First Amendment litigation.
+EPIC continutes to be active in First Amendment litigation.
 The group filed amicus briefs in the copyright case Golan v.
 Holder (2011), the commercial speech decision Sorrell v.
 IMS Health (2011), the political speech case Doe v.
 Reed (2011), and the social media ban on sex offenders case of Packingham v.
 North Carolina (2017).